finos/greenkey-discovery-sdk/README.md

 5) Edit the credentials and other configuration parameters in `discovery_config.py`

-6) Run `python test_discovery.py folder_name` to test your interpreter.
+6) Run `python3 test_discovery.py folder_name` to test your interpreter.
 For example:

 ```
 python test_discovery.py examples/directions